fponticelli/tempo/README.md

 const increment = (): Action => ({ kind: 'increment' })
 ```

 Each interaction with the application is performed using Actions.
 Actions, like State, are defined per-application.
-Since actions are usually alternatives, they are generally well represented by union types like in the example above.
+Since actions are usually alternatives, they are well represented by union types like above.
+Actions can contain more data than just their kind, but this simple example's Actions don't require any additional information.

-To make the code cleaner, we implement two functions that map to those actions.
-These replace the traditional event handlers found in the browser Dom.
+To make the code cleaner, we implement two functions that map to these actions.
+These functions can be used to replace the traditional event handlers found in the browser DOM.
+See how they're used in the template to handle user clicks.

-Where in a traditional JS application an event can be mapped to an event handler with the following shape
+In a traditional JavaScript application, an event can be mapped to an event handler with the following signature.

 ```ts
 (event: Event) => void
 ```

-in Tempo, the event handler has the following one:
+In Tempo, the event handler has a more advanced signature:

 ```ts
 <State, Action, Ev extends Event = Event, El extends Element = Element> = (state: State, event: Ev, element: El) => Action | undefined
 ```

-The function takes the current state, the DOM event and the element associated with such event.
-If it returns `undefined` than the handler will not resolve in an action and the reducer function that updates the state will not be invoked.
+The function takes the current state, the DOM event, and the element associated with the event.
+If it returns an Action, the reducer function that updates the state will be invoked with the returned Action.
+If it returns `undefined`, the reducer function will not be invoked.

-All attributes and text nodes in Tempo can be either Derived Values (like in the example above) or Literal Values.
+All attributes and text nodes in Tempo can be either Derived or Literal values.
 If they are derived, the content generated in the web-page will depend on the current state.
 If they are literals, they are assigned on the first render and never altered again for the life-cycle of the wrapping elements.

 ```ts
 const reducer = (state: State, action: Action) => {